Creating a Quiz using the New Interface

 - Add to Gradebook: create a new grade item.

-- Due Date: set a date and time for when the quiz is to be completed.
+3. Due Date: set a date and time for when the quiz is to be completed.

-- Description: this is where you describe your quiz.
+Description: where you describe your quiz.

-3. There are two ways of adding your questions:
+4. There are two ways of adding your questions:

 - Select (1) Add Existing